-It is normal to agree financial limitations on warranty claims such as a de minimis amount (often around 1/1,000 of the purchase price, a basket (tipping or non-tipping; often around 1 per cent of the purchase price) and a cap (often 10-40% of the purchase price).
+It is normal to agree financial limitations on warranty claims such as a de minimis amount (often around one-thousandth of the purchase price), a basket (tipping or non-tipping; often around 1 per cent of the purchase price) and a cap (often 10-40 per cent of the purchase price).
 It is standard to exclude fraud, other wilful actions and gross negligence from any limitations.

-5.5 Typical Conditions Precedent
+5.5 Typical conditions precedent